seal-questionFrequently Asked Questions

 Common error codes

-• 4xx (Client error status codes): Generally indicates request syntax errors, authentication or authorization failures, or other issues that prevent completing the request.
+• 4xx (client error status codes): Generally indicates request syntax errors, authentication failures, or other issues preventing the request from completing.

 Error code